Arrested on heating: controlling the motility of active droplets by temperature: Materials and characterization

 \section{Materials and characterization}

 We obtained CB15 (Synthon Chemicals), TTAB and PF127 (Sigma-Aldrich) and used them as-is.
-To study the influence of mixed micelles on active droplet motility around room temperature, we varied the TTAB concentration between 9-15 wt.\%.
-We note that a low concentration of PF127 requires heating the system to high temperatures to deplete TTAB, causing evaporation issues, while at a higher concentration of PF127 one needs low temperatures to see the droplet motion.
-This strongly limited the experimentally accessible parameter space for PF127, and we opted to keep the concentration fixed at 4 wt.\% with $T_{\rm CMC}$ at $\approx \SI{21}{\celsius}$, see Fig.~\ref{SIfig:DLS}
+To study the influence of mixed micelles on active droplet motility around room temperature, we varied the TTAB concentration between \SIrange{9}{15}{\wtpc}.
+We note that a low concentration of PF127 requires heating the system to high temperatures to deplete TTAB, causing evaporation issues, while at a higher concentration of PF127 droplets would only be active at low temperatures.
+This strongly limited the experimentally accessible parameter space for PF127, and we opted to keep the concentration fixed at \SI{4}{\wtpc}.
+An overview of the media compositions for which we observed swimming at room temperature (\SI{22}{\celsius}) is shown in Fig.\ \ref{SIfig:swimming}.
+Increasing the amount of PF127 suppresses motility, while an excess of TTAB promotes it.
+The typical molarity ratios for motility are of the order of 1:100.